 - Swinging – hammock, swing.

-- Spinning – on a swivel chair, scooter board, sit n spin.
+- Spinning – on swivel chair, scooter board, sit and spin.

 - Rocking – Rocking chair, rocking toy horse.

 - Outdoor games – hockey, football, ball catching.